tastslikchkn/MI-AIR-2025/docs/vocabulary_and_acronyms.md

 ---

-If you encounter other unfamiliar terms during the conference, feel free to ask a presenter or staff member for clarification! 😊
+If you encounter other unfamiliar terms during the conference, feel free to ask a presenter for clarification! 😊